 - Doesn’t incur huge repair costs

-As many factors can be beyond your control, deploying a reactive maintenance mindset among your maintenance team can be an effective strategy.
+As many factors can be beyond your control, deploying a reactive maintenance mindset amongst your maintenance team can be a good strategy.
 Unexpected equipment breakdown can occur at any time, even after a planned service has been carried out.

 For instance, extreme weather conditions such as floods and snow-fall can affect or damage large infrastructure.
 Meaning technicians and in-field workers need to be on hand to provide maintenance and repair.
 Having the ability to react to situations such as this also means you and your team have the initiative to recover quickly in an emergency.

-As well as having a variety of maintenance strategies to choose from, equipment-heavy organisations then have an option of which strategic approach to take within that strategy.
+As well as having a variety of maintenance strategies to choose from, asset-heavy organisations also have an option of which strategic approach to take within that strategy.
 For example, Preventive Maintenance (PM) and Condition-based Maintenance (CBM) are forms of a proactive maintenance strategy.

 In the case of reactive maintenance, this is an umbrella term that incorporates the following types of maintenance:

 Emergency maintenance is carried out on a piece of equipment or a machine that plays a vital role in your production.
 This type of reactive maintenance is never planned for and is usually a last-minute response to an immediate breakdown.
 Emergency maintenance is also prioritised above other business processes, which can then result in an unplanned schedule delay.